Increasing Insight Value for a UX Team

 Scoring Severity of Pain Points

 With this list of pain points I created a questionnaire for the team to fill out.
 Some issues are more severe for junior researchers, others more impactful for senior researchers, or contracted researchers.
-For this reason, the questionnaire was a valuable tool in pin pointing what issues should be addressed first, based on the average team scores.
+The questionnaire was a way for the team to rate the severity of issues in their specific roles, and to see where pain points overlapped.

 Next Steps & Conclusion

 Knowledge management is not a flashy delighter, rather it is a valuable time saver that can minimize certain risks.
-Because its advantage isn't obvious, it was important to have participant involvement in discussing pain points, potential solutions and company goals.
+Because making changes to the system has a collective advantage but might take effort to learn, it was important to have participant involvement in discussing pain points, potential solutions and company goals.

 In conclusion, while this project morphed in scope as time went by, it proved to be important project with many learning opportunities.
 Like the cornerstone of a home, knowledge management is a foundational key in the research process.